 Letterpress workshop at MassArt

-Sunday 3 March 2013This is over 11 years old.
+Sunday 3 March 2013This is close to 12 years old.
 Be careful.

 I have long been interested in the technology of printing, especially typography.
 Two years ago, when I went to the Boston Printing Office auction, I met Keith Cross, a lecturer at MassArt.
 He teaches letterpress classes, usually spread over the course of a semester, which I wasn’t able to commit to.
 When he announced a one-day Saturday workshop, I jumped at it.
 It happened yesterday, and I loved it.